-5. DET/School Response to an Incident/Allegation of Harmful Sexual Behaviour
+4. DET/School Response to an Incident/Allegation of Harmful Sexual Behaviour

-The wellbeing of all DET CYP is always central to DET/School response to an allegation or incident of HSB.
+How DET and its Schools respond to reports of HSB is very important.
+The wellbeing of all DET CYP is always central to the DET/School approach.
 Any CYP reporting a concern is treated respectfully.
-DET and its Schools reassure the CYP that they are being taken seriously and that they will be supported and kept safe; no CYP is given the impression that they are creating a problem by reporting HSB, or made to feel ashamed.
+DET and its Schools always reassure the CYP that they are being taken seriously and that they will be supported and kept safe.
+No CYP is ever made to feel that they are creating a problem by reporting HSB, or made to feel ashamed.